| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Buydown

-This is a really helpful concept for today’s market.
-You’ll want to encourage your clients to consult with their mortgage specialist, but often borrowers can secure a lower interest rate by buying discount points as a one-time fee paid at closing.
+A buydown is a financing technique that allows borrowers to secure a lower interest rate on their mortgage.
+This can involve buying discount points as a one-time fee paid at closing.
 A buydown can also exist when a seller makes initial payments toward the mortgage to reduce the interest rate, usually in exchange for a higher purchase price.
-Both routes represent great options to consider if interest rates are, ahem, rapidly rising.

 C